adahera222/LD32-7/README.md

 	 - Range of explosion is hard to see.
 Use pre-rendered explosions and use particles to enhance effect.
 	 - Shrapnel should be visible detritus that has a small range but moves in a line beyond the extents of the blast radius.
 Shrapnel should cause minor to medium damage.
-	 - Add random factors to damage and possibly radius?
+	 - Add random factors to damage, radius?
 	 - Leave rubble at destroyed fixed sites
 	 - Animate robot
 	 - Detect collisions?
 	 - Robot should get knocked down and spark when taking small-medium damage
 	 - Danger of explosion should hold for a moment as in chain reaction style games.
 Or otherwise compensate for this with lots of shrapnel.
-	 - Trucks seem to unscale themselves when switching between truckHealthy and truckTravelHealthy
+	 - Robot walk anim is a little too uniform.